 Martin Wilson, a freelance marketing consultant, answered:

 “The most common mistake I see clients and inexperienced web designers/developers make is by not organizing pages into sections (SEO silos) and linking between related pages and back to the parent (hub) page.
-To rank for highly competitive keywords Google would prefer to serve results linking to pages that have the relevant information, but more so to pages that are surrounded by other pages of unique content that also have related information – this ensures it sends visitors to, if not the main page, but to a page that is in a section where the user will find the information they need.”
+To rank for highly competitive keywords, Google would prefer to serve results linking to pages that have the relevant information, but more so to pages that are surrounded by other pages of unique content that also have related information – this ensures it sends visitors to, if not the main page, but to a page that is in a section where the user will find the information they need.”

 David Carralón, Managing Director at Digitalico Media, responded:

 “Lack of effective product or audience research conducted.
 Whether ordinary market research or keyword research for SEO.
-Especially on the B2B front I still bump into numerous audits where I highlight the need to replace the usual ‘Product’ entity on the top nav for a more user-centric or product-centric line of entities.
-As a result of this missing element, many sites do not benefit from coherent silo structure in their line of products, and that usually impacts SEO negatively.”
+Especially on the B2B front, I still bump into numerous audits where I highlight the need to replace the usual ‘Product’ entity on the top nav for a more user-centric or product-centric line of entities.
+As a result of this missing element, many sites do not benefit from a coherent silo structure in their line of products, and that usually impacts SEO negatively.”

 “Poor categorization: Most of the time, there are several ways to structure a website.
 In terms of SEO potential, these different ways are rarely equal.
 A common mistake companies make is they think about SEO after making their site, which often results in missed opportunities.
 SEO should be part of the conversation before the website is built,” replies Charles McLaughlin.